 Another important factor is that talent has become increasingly attracted to relocating and working in London, Paris, Berlin, and other major European technology hubs.
 This growing talent pool and an influx of capital has led to a steady flow of positive outcomes.

 Finally, international investors are exhibiting greater confidence in companies and regional performance.
-For example, 75% of investment in the UK comes from outside the UK.
+For example, U.S. investment in European unicorns grew from $4.6B to $24.6B, a 5.3 times increase between 2020 to 2021.
 Foreign firms are increasingly opening offices in London and other hubs throughout the region.

 “There’s been a growing confidence in Europe as a place to bring venture capital and support unicorns” - Orla Browne